 Chinatowns feel the impact of Trump's tariffs

-President Trump has suggested that the tariffs he put in place on most imports from China might come down from the base rate of 145%.
-But as of now, they are still in force.
-And among the many businesses impacted by this are businesses in the country's Chinatowns.
-Many of them rely on Chinese imports.
+President Trump has changed what he's saying about the tariffs he put in place against China, suggesting they might come down from 145% - but as of now, they are still enforced.
+Now, a lot of different kinds of businesses have been affected by this trade war, but businesses in Chinatowns have been hit especially hard since many of them rely on Chinese imports.
 Azul Dahlstrom-Eckman from member station KQED brings us the view from San Francisco's Chinatown.

 (SOUNDBITE OF FLUTE PLAYING)